driessenslucas/researchproject/Thesis.md

 ## Conclusion for my advice for students and researchers

 By following these steps, researchers can systematically improve their simulation-to-reality projects, ensuring more accurate and reliable outcomes.
-This methodical approach leverages continuous feedback, interdisciplinary collaboration, and iterative testing to bridge the gap between simulations and real-world applications effectively.
+This methodical approach leverages continuous feedback, interdisciplinary collaboration, and iterative testing to effectively bridge the gap between simulations and real-world applications effectively.

 I hope highlighting these challenges throughout my thesis and solutions will help future students and researchers navigate similar projects more effectively or at the very least give them some ideas on how to avoid some of the mistakes I made.

-Like I mentioned in my reflection I learned that the virtual twin setup I initially implemented didn’t add much value, since it can't show us where or why the car is stuck.
+Like I mentioned in my reflection I learned that the virtual twin setup I initially installed didn’t add much value, since it can't show us where or why the car was stuck.
 This showed me the importance of choosing the right tools and being open to simpler and alternative solutions, I ignored this suggestion from Wouter at first, since in my mind the camera would be `too much` and a waste of time.
-So let this be a lesson to you, always be open to suggestions and feedback, even if you think you have the `best` solution, at the very least try it out before dismissing it.
+So let this be a lesson to you, always be open to suggestions and feedback.
+Even if you think you have the `best` solution, at the very least try it out before dismissing it.

 # Sources of Inspiration and Conceptual Framework